AdamJohnsonMI/SkuTracker/README.md

 6. Pick option/ship option.
 Maybe add a temp tab if not all items are pulled.
 7. Add sort feature to pages.

-Remove ASIN page and condense to Orders tab?
-1 click add.
 Actual error messages.
 Forms autofilled with database info to not reset info on submit.
 Change tracking number to varchar